beego/beedoc/en/Controllers_Session.md

 Beego has a built-in session module and supports four engines, including memory, file, MySQL and redis.
 You can implement your own engine based on the interface.

-It's easy to use session in Beego, use following code in your main() function:
+It's easy to use session in beego, use following code in your main() function:

 	beego.SessionOn = true